Skoda Superb hatchback - Engines, drive & performance

 The versions equipped with four-wheel drive offer enhanced grip on wet or slippery surfaces, but the standard front-wheel-drive setup feels just as safe and secure when the weather isn’t at its worst.

 If you’re in search of extra driving fun you might be interested to try the optional adaptive dampers.
-For an extra £800 you can set the suspension in either normal, comfort or sport modes.
+For an extra £715 (SE L) or £1,050 (Sportline Plus) you can set the suspension in either normal, comfort or sport modes.
 The comfort mode is great on motorways, allowing the car to glide serenely over bumps and potholes, but isn’t quite at home on a winding road, where its soft setup leads to a wallowy, imprecise feel in corners.

-In contrast, Sport mode achieves the opposite; tidy handling but a rather harsh ride over surface imperfections, made worse if the car has the 18-inch alloy wheels fitted to top-of-the-range models.
-Ironically the best compromise is found in Normal mode.
+In contrast, Sport mode achieves the opposite; tidy handling but a slightly harsh ride over surface imperfections, made worse if the car has the 18-inch alloy wheels fitted to top-of-the-range models.
+The best compromise is found in Normal mode.

 The manual gearbox is easy to use, but the DSG automatic is such a sophisticated, efficient system that we recommend it if your budget allows.
 It certainly matches the Skoda Superb’s very relaxed character.